Bloodroot (restaurant): Reception

 Vegetarian Times writer Jim Mason described the restaurant as "a gourmet vegetarian restaurant for real" with an "every-changing menu of dishes from its collective kitchen."
 In 1985, Hartford Courant's Northeast Magazine restaurant reviewers, Jane and Michael Stern, rated Bloodroot as 2/3 stars, noting that the soups are "especially outstanding" and that the atmosphere "reminds... [them] of a beatnik coffeehouse."
 Frank Cohen describes the restaurant as "attractive, homey, upbeat, quirky, and full of interesting knickknacks and ideological postings."
 In 1997, food critic Bill Daley reviewed Bloodroot in Northeast Magazine; he gave the restaurant 3/4 stars, saying it "offers sturdy, homey fare that transcends ideology.
 Foodies of all stripes can rejoice."
 Daley also picked Bloodroot as the best vegetarian restaurant in his 2000 Special Restaurant Guide.

 Connecticut Magazine's yearly experts' picks for the top vegan/vegetarian restaurants in the state has featured Bloodroot from 2015 to 2019.

 In popular culture

 Bloodroot, Furie, and Miriam were the subject of the Douglas Tirola's 2019 documentary Bloodroot.
 It premiered at the San Francisco International Film Festival in April 2019.
-The restaurant is profiled in Anna Laurie Medonis's 2025 short documentary A Culinary Uprising: The Story of Bloodroot.
+The restaurant is profiled in Annie Laurie Medonis's 2025 short documentary A Culinary Uprising: The Story of Bloodroot.
 Lagusta Yearwood runs several feminist vegan anarchist chocolate shops and cafes with sweets named after the founders of bloodroot.
 Yearwood's Confectionery!, a vegan candy shop in New York, sells Furious Vulva bonbons and Selma's Peppermint Patties, named after Furie and Miriam.